kserve/kserve/python/xgbserver/README.md

-# XG Boost Server
+# XGBoost Server

-[XGBoost](https://xgboost.readthedocs.io/en/latest/index.html ) server is an implementation of KFServing for serving XGBoost models, an provides an XGBoost model implementation for
+[XGBoost](https://xgboost.readthedocs.io/en/latest/index.html ) server is an implementation of KFServing for serving XGBoost models, and provides an XGBoost model implementation for

 * Pre processing
 * Prediction